trueforge-org/containers/.github/README.md

 ### Standardised Base Images

-We base all our containers on-top of our standardised base images.
+We aim to base all our containers on-top of our standardised Ubuntu base image.
 The following base images are available:

-- Alpine
-- Python-Alpine
 - Ubuntu

-*Please note that external containers might be used as buildcontainers as well*
+- Python
+- Golang
+- Node

+*in some case-by-case basis, we might instead use an external base.
+Our aim will always be to replace those with ours in due time*

 #### Docker Compose